Our Vision

 A Solution

-Research suggests that agencies can improve case management and service coordination for youth through task-oriented approaches to coordination.
+Research suggests that agencies can improve case management and service coordination for youth through task-oriented approaches including:

-• developing formal interagency agreements with juvenile justice agencies
+• developing formal interagency agreements with involved agencies

-• require interagency communication by supervisory and frontline staff
+• requiring interagency communication by supervisory and frontline staff

-• establish data and resource sharing frameworks to break down coordination silos and make systems more navigable for youth and families
+• establishing methods of data and resource sharing to break down coordination silos and make systems more navigable for youth and families

 Glossary of Terms